zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-monitoring-overview/em-monitoring-overview.md

 5. There are a number of parameters available for the Add Space to Tablespace corrective action.
 These parameters can be adjusted according to your needs.
 For the purpose of this lab, we will leave the parameter values as is and click on Save to Library.
      ![](images/emmonlab4step5.png " ")

 6. The Corrective Action is created in Draft status.
+This gives you an opportunity to test your Corrective Action first before making it available for general use.
+For this lab, let’s assume we are ready to make it available for general use.
 Click on Publish to publish the Corrective Action.
      ![](images/emmonlab4step6.png " ")

 7. Click on Yes to confirm you want to publish the Corrective Action.